The apparent determination of Toyota CEO Akio Toyoda to take the shackles off the designers for the C-HR is to be applauded.

-Whether or not the stylists have succeeded in their aim is open to interpretation, but there’s no question that the Coupé High-Rider represents a proper swing for the fences.
+Whether or not the stylists succeeded in their aim is open to interpretation, but there’s no question that the Coupé High-Rider, to give the Toyota its full name, represents a proper swing for the fences.

 The indulgence of the coupé part of the equation – that swooping roofline and rear three-quarter – is enough to ensure that the model gives up some practicality to a raft of crossover-shaped opposition, a fact that Toyota acknowledges with the assertion that it is targeting a customer chiefly driven by “emotional considerations” with this car.